 Using the callouts on the chart, what can we glean?

-- For each new push to the highs, we see diminishing result (a correction on lower volume).
+For each new push to the highs, we see diminishing results (a correction on lower volume).

 2. Multiple Time Frame Extension